dimagi/commcare-cloud/docs/changelog/index.md

 ## Changelog

 ### **2018-11-26** [Reorganize pillows](0007-reorganize-pillows.md) (_action required_)
-Pillows read changes from kafka and do various processing such as sending  to elasticsearch, transforming into a UCR table row etc. A doc for same change is read multiple times for each processor, since there are pillows for each processor.
+Pillows read changes from kafka and do various processing such as sending them to elasticsearch, transforming into a UCR table row etc. A doc for same change is read multiple times for each processor, since there are separte pillows for each processor.
 This is inefficient, so we have combined multiple processors that apply for a given document type (also called `KAFKA_TOPIC`) such as form/case/user under one pillow.
-For e.g. A new single `get_ucr_es_case_pillow` pillow replaces various old pillows that process case changes such as `CaseToElasticsearchPillow`, `CaseSearchToElasticsearchPillow`, `ReportCaseToElasticsearchPillow`, and `kafka-ucr-main` etc.
+For e.g. A new single `kafka-case-ucr-es` pillow replaces various old pillows that process case changes such as `CaseToElasticsearchPillow`, `CaseSearchToElasticsearchPillow`, `ReportCaseToElasticsearchPillow`, and `kafka-ucr-main` etc.